hydroper/as3parser/docs/features.md

 The `enum` context keyword defines simple enumerations.
 Algebraic data types are complex and do not fit well with ActionScript, therefore the feature was oversimplified.

-_Tagged enumerations_: Tagged enumerations consist of variants mapped to constants.
-With the `typeInference` compiler option on, constants such as string literals implicitly convert to tagged enumerations.
+_Discriminant enumerations_: Discriminant enumerations consist of variants mapped to constants.
+With the `typeInference` compiler option on, constants such as string literals implicitly convert to discriminant enumerations.

 ```as3
 // Defines a class `E`.